sadjow/claude-code-nix/README.md

 cachix use claude-code
 ```

-Alternatively, add to your Nix configuration:
+Or add to your Nix configuration:

 ```nix
 {